DynamicaBot/Dynamica/README.md

 There are a few different ways to run this bot:

+1. Let me run the bot for you.
+[Invite Link](https://discord.com/api/oauth2/authorize?client_id=916643283118198804&permissions=285212688&scope=bot%20applications.commands)

-1. Clone the repository and run `yarn`, `yarn prisma migrate deploy` then `yarn start`.
+2. Clone the repository and run `yarn`, `yarn prisma migrate deploy` then `yarn start`.
 This will store the database files in the `config` directory.
 To update simply `git pull` then run `yarn prisma migrate deploy` and then `yarn start`.

-2. The docker image.
+3. The docker image.
 The easiest way to run this bot would be to either clone the repository and then run `docker-compose up -d`.

 ### Environment Variables